SamuraiWTF/shogun/README.md

-USE_SSL=true  # or false, depending on whether you wish to use SSL SSL_CERT_PATH=/etc/nginx/ssl/nginx.crt SSL_KEY_PATH=/etc/nginx/ssl/nginx.key
+USE_SSL=true  # or false, depending on whether you wish to use SSL SSL_CERT_PATH=/etc/nginx/ssl/nginx.crt SSL_KEY_PATH=/etc/nginx/ssl/nginx.key ROOT_DOMAIN=example.com
 ```
 Use the actual paths to your SSL certificate and key files.
+Use the actual root domain for your lab environment.

 ## CLI Usage: